kjlundsgaard/Nand2Tetris/README.md

 5. Build CPU and RAM (including screen and keyboard memory) in HDL, and combine with ROM32K to build full Computer chip

 6. Write an assembler that takes in a file written in the hack assembly language and outputs the file assembled into binary

+7. Implement a VM Translator that takes in a file written in VM code and outputs a file with corresponding hack assembly commands